 Types of Informatory Signs

-The signs of this category includes:
+The signs of this category include:

 - Direction and Place Identification Signs